CAFxX/mgo/README.md

 - `mgo` requires Go >= 1.18 (older versions do not support `GOAMD64`)
 - The resulting executable will be over 4 times as large as a normal build output
-- Startup of the resulting executable is going to be a bit slower
+- Startup of the resulting executable is going to be a bit slower (tens of milliseconds)
 - Currently only `GOOS=linux` and `GOARCH=amd64` are supported, and only in `buildmode`s that produce executables (not archives, plugins, or libraries).